Aidan-MT/TibialModulationSim/README.md

 Details on the location of each synaptic weight within the circuit may be found within params.py.

 # Viewing Results
 After compiling and running a simulation, the function will return a list of variables containing key measurements from both the bladder and control circuit.
+Importantly, unless otherwise specified the results are returned at a sample rate of 50Hz.
+In other words, each "step" of the simulation represents an increment of 20ms duration.

 The list is structured as so:

 |           Variable            |                                                 Definition                                                 |